How do recent tax changes affect my 2020 taxes?

 Some of the new tax change highlights include:

-- Economic Impact Payment (EIP) (also known as stimulus payments) can be claimed on your tax return if you haven't already received the full amount of the payment.
+- Economic Impact Payment (EIP) (also known as stimulus payments) can be claimed on your 2020 tax return if you haven't already received the full amount of the payment for the first and second amounts.

 - You can take up to a $300 deduction for charitable cash contributions when taking the Standard Deduction.